-Our board of directors expects to adopt, and our shareholders expect to approve, the Artisan Partners Asset Management Inc. 2011 Omnibus Incentive Compensation Plan, or the 2011 Plan, in connection with this offering.
+Our board of directors expects to adopt, and we expect our shareholders to approve, the Artisan Partners Asset Management Inc. 2011 Omnibus Incentive Compensation Plan, or the 2011 Plan, in connection with this offering.

-The purposes of the 2011 Plan are to align the long-term financial interests of employees, directors, consultants and advisors of the company with those of our shareholders, to attract and retain those individuals by providing compensation opportunities that are consistent with our compensation philosophy, and to provide incentives to those individuals who contribute significantly to our long-term performance and growth.
-To accomplish these purposes, the 2011 Plan will provide for the grant of stock options (both stock options intended to be incentive stock options under Section 422 of the Internal Revenue Code and non-qualified stock options), stock appreciation rights, or SARs, restricted stock awards, restricted stock units, performance-based stock awards and other stock-based awards (collectively, stock awards) based on our common stock, as well as Class B units in Artisan Partners Holdings.
-In addition, the 2011 Plan will provide for the grant of performance-based cash awards.
-Incentive stock options may be granted only to employees; all other awards may be granted to employees, including officers, members, limited partners or partners who are engaged in the business of one or more of our subsidiaries, non-employee directors and consultants.
+The purposes of the 2011 Plan are to align the long-term financial interests of employees, consultants and advisors of the company with those of our shareholders, to attract and retain those individuals by providing compensation opportunities that are consistent with our compensation philosophy, and to provide incentives to those individuals who contribute significantly to our long-term performance and growth.
+To accomplish these purposes, the 2011 Plan will provide for the grant of stock options (both stock options intended to be incentive stock options under Section 422 of the Internal Revenue Code and non-qualified stock options), stock appreciation rights, or SARs, restricted stock awards, restricted stock units, performance-based stock awards and other stock-based awards (collectively, stock awards) based on our Class A common stock, as well as Class B common units of Artisan Partners Holdings.
+In addition, the 2011 Plan will provide for the grant of cash awards.
+Incentive stock options may be granted only to employees; all other awards may be granted to employees, including officers, members, limited partners or partners who are engaged in the business of one or more of our subsidiaries and consultants.
+Our non-employee directors are not permitted to be participants in the 2011 Plan.